JosephPri/JavaType/README.md

-# My Personal Project

-## JavaType - *Typing speed and accuracy testing app*
+# JavaType - *Typing speed and accuracy testing app*

-**Proposal Paragraph:**
-I would like to design a typing test application in Java.
-It will be able to calculate your WPM (words per minute), accuracy rate, save previous tests, have different difficulties.
-It will have a simple and sleek user interface so that anyone wanting to improve their typing speed (ex. students) will be able to use it.
-I'm interested in this project because I enjoy building mechanical keyboards and also wish to improve my typing abilities.

 ## UserStories
 - As a user, I want to be able to take a typing test and specify the difficulty, duration, and test content type
 - As a user, I want to be able to see a summary of my average WPM, and accuracy after taking a test